Why a Silk Scarf Is the New Art Print

 The short version: each scarf design exists in a finite number of physical pieces.
 A maximum of 100 in the 26-inch size, 100 in the 36-inch, 100 in the 50-inch.
 Total run: 300.
 When any given size sells out, we mark it retired.
 That design in that size never gets printed again, from our studio.

 This isn't a scarcity gimmick.
-It's a production philosophy. made to order mean we control quality at every step—from the source material, to the digital composition, to the final rolled hem.
+It's a production philosophy.
+Made to order means we control quality at every step—from the source material, to the digital composition, to the final rolled hem.
 And it means the person wearing or framing the scarf knows exactly how many others exist.
 That specificity matters to the kind of people who buy art rather than decorations.

 How scarf editions compare to art print editions